michelou/nodejs-examples/RESOURCES.md

 - [Developing a CRUD Node.js Application with PostgreSQL][article_lemos] by Glaucia Lemos, April 2021.
 - [How the new ‘Top Level Await’ feature works in JavaScript][article_kesk], February 2020.
 - [Understanding Worker Threads in Node.js][article_parody] by Liz Parody, June 2019.
+- [Why and how to use ESLint in your project][article_roberts] by Sam Roberts, September 2017.

 ## <span id="blogs">Blogs</span>

+- [Building custom Node.js event emitters][blog_eagles] by Lawrence Eagles, April 2021.
-- [Will Deno Catchup with NodeJS in 2021?](https://blog.bitsrc.io/will-deno-catchup-with-nodejs-in-2021-7ab758429647) by Charuka Herath, February 2021.
+- [Will Deno Catchup with NodeJS in 2021?][blog_herath] by Charuka Herath, February 2021.
-- [Why Choose NestJS As Your Backend Framework?](https://selleo.com/blog/why-choose-nest-js-as-your-backend-framework) by Grzegorz Laszczak, October 2020.
+- [Why Choose NestJS As Your Backend Framework?][blog_laszczak] by Grzegorz Laszczak, October 2020.
 - [Deno vs Node - comparison][blog_torrao] by Ricardo Torrao, October 2020.

 ## <span id="books">Books</span>